Mon – Sun: 24/7 Plumbing

 A cleaning drive is a great way to keep the surrounding areas clean and build better relations with your neighbours.
 Talk to your local authorities and neighbours to organise a cleaning drive once or twice a month.

 This would work well for the entire block; no water will collect even if it rains heavily.
-Plus, you can have a fun time doing this activity together as a community.
-And if everybody puts in the effort to keep the area clean, they will be very mindful before throwing garbage around the place, especially near the drains.
+Plus, you can have fun doing this activity together as a community.
+And if everybody puts in the effort to keep the area clean, they will be mindful before throwing garbage around the place, especially near the drains.

 4. Carry A Dog Litter Plastic

 PetSmart wastes can negatively impact wildlife and marine life, as they can contain several chemicals.
-If your neighbours have pets, inform them about these hazards, too, so that everybody is on the same page.
+If your neighbours have pets, inform them about these hazards, too, so everybody is on the same page.

 5. Be Mindful While Applying Pesticides

 If you share your garden or lawn boundary with the street, avoid spraying fertilisers or pesticides near the stormwater drains, as they might be carried to the nearby streams.
-And as we have already mentioned, these can harm marine life and even humans if they come into contact with contaminated water.
+As we have already mentioned, these can harm marine life and even humans if they come into contact with contaminated water.
 Hence, be careful while applying pesticides and ensure none reaches the drains.

 6. Salt And Sand

 Many people use salt and sand in their driveways and walking paths to avoid slippage.
-However, they can contribute to clogged drains, so we’d suggest cleaning up any excess salt or sand to avoid a stormwater drain blockage.
+However, they can contribute to clogged drains, so we’d suggest cleaning up any excess salt or sand to prevent a stormwater drain blockage.

 7. Use Gutter Guards